liberatix/automaton-core/docs/tutorials/chat.md

 }
 ```

+``update_time_slice`` How often update is called in milliseconds.

+``schemas``  The *.proto files where all used messages are defined.

+``lua_scripts`` *.lua files containing protocol source code

+``wire_msgs`` All messages that will be sent over the network must be declared here.

 ##### init.lua
-Protocol configuration files containing source code.
+Protocol configuration file containing source code.
 In this example this file has only the protocol node constructor.

 This file must exist even if it is empty and should NOT be included in the json configuration file.